nazaninbondarian/MachineLearning2024/Chapter 1/README.md

 # MachineLearning2024 - HomeWork  1
 Welcome to the official GitHub repository for the "Machine Learning" course for the Spring 1403 at **Khaje Nasir Toosi University of Technology (KNTU)**.
-This project is designed to build upon the foundational skills from the first project and introduce more advanced topics in machine learning, data analysis, and algorithm implementation.
+This project involves several tasks aimed at enhancing your understanding and skills in machine learning, data analysis, and algorithm implementation.

 ## Introduction
 This repository includes the code, datasets, and reports for the second mini project.
 The project is divided into several sections, each focusing on different aspects of machine learning.
 Detailed instructions and requirements for each part are provided below.
 ### Important Dates
-- **Project 1 Submission Deadline:** 18:00, Friday, April 17, 1403
+- **Project 1 Submission Deadline:** 18:00, Friday, April 17, 2024
 ### Project Requirements
 1. **Report:** A comprehensive textual report is required, covering all aspects of the project.
 This includes explanations and results for each section.
 2. **Code Submission:** All code must be uploaded to both the university portal and GitHub.